 However, the map of the European Union used in the game is plagued with severe errors.

-There are so many errors that it would take me a lot of time to list every of them but here are the crucial ones:
+There are so many errors that it would take me a lot of time to list every one of them, but here are the crucial ones:

 - There are no borders of Bosnia and Herzegovina, Serbia, Macedonia, Kosovo, and Montenegro.
 Instead – they are all part of one country.
 Given the region’s turbulent past and the breakup of Yugoslavia, more caution should have been given to this area.

-- Czechia and Slovakia are, once again, united in some new kind of Czechoslovakia which ended its existence back in 1993.
+- Czechia and Slovakia are again united in some new kind of Czechoslovakia which ended its existence in 1993.

-- Islands Corsica (France) and Sardinia (Italy) seem to be left out of the European Union.
+- Islands Corsica (France) and Sardinia (Italy) seem left out of the European Union.

 Positions of capital cities

-It is fair to assume that red dots on the map would represent national capitals, but if that is a case, there are numerous issues with that as well.
+It is fair to assume that red dots on the map would represent national capitals, but if that is the case, there are numerous issues with that as well.

-While this is apparently a game aiming kids, and with a very noble cause and general idea, it is still wrong to oversimplify the map of the EU or, in some cases, even change state borders of internationally recognized countries and national capitals.
+While this is a game aimed at kids, with a very noble cause and general idea, it is still wrong to oversimplify the map of the EU or, in some cases, even change the state borders of internationally recognized countries and national capitals.